 Create a new tea brand which offers an unique product and experience.
-Imagine and define the brand, and design its visual identity.
-Create packaging and a landing page.
+Define its essence (vision, mission, values, position and tagline), and design its visual identity.
+Then, create packaging and a landing page.

 Step 1: Debriefing

-Create mind-maps (with 4W1H or SCAMPER) to expand your horizon, and develop 'rich picture' of problem.
+Create mind-maps (with 5W1H or SCAMPER) to understand the design brief, expand your horizon, and develop 'rich picture' of problem for your research.
 List as many questions as you can about the project.

 Step 2: Research & Organize Your Research